Winterization

 What is Winterization?

-Before the first freeze hits Calgary you should perform a blowout to remove the water from your irrigation system.
-Frozen water expands, and can damage the vital components of your system or burst its pipes – in other words, very expensive problems.
+Before the first freeze hits Calgary, you should perform a blowout to remove the water from your irrigation system.

-Winterization is also known as a “blowout” because we literally blow out most of the water from your system, leaving it empty and ready for hibernation.
-This is generally performed from mid-September to mid-October in Southern Alberta, depending on the weather conditions.
+Frozen water expands and can damage the vital components of your system or burst its pipes.
+Winterization is also known as a “blowout” because we blow out most of the water from your system, leaving it empty and ready for hibernation.

 Get Ready For Winter